 The Student Charter offers a general survey of our main agreements as to what you are and aren’t allowed to do as a HU student and refers to the specific regulations in which this is further specified.
 The Charter is complemented by our Education and Examination Regulations (OER-HU).
 These regulations set out HU students’ rights and obligations as far as education, reviews and examinations are concerned.

 The study guides provide further details on your rights and obligations at the level of your individual degree programme as set out in OER-HU.
 In addition, these guides offer substantive information about each programme: from subjects and themes to practical information.

-Did you file an objection, but they didn’t rule in your favour?
-In that case, you are allowed to appeal the ruling.
 Please use the digital form to guarantee that you provide all the required information.
 After you have completed and submitted the form, your appeal will be heard by HU’s Legal Protection for Students Office.